 |Upsides of Hiring Experts Increase in overall profitability Ensuring optimal workflow not involved in internal policies.Knowledge transfer through foreign employees. |

 Honorable Chief Guest, Home Minister, Asaduzzaman Khan Kamal MP said that you will decide whether foreign workers are needed or not in the country.
 The Ministry of Home Affairs checks whether the foreign workers are working properly and whether they are staying in the country for a longer period of time.

 Textile engineers are not unemployed.
 You can help the Ministry of Home Affairs.
 Makes the environment of the textile and apparel industry beautiful.
 Wherever you need legal assistance, we will be with you.
 You will do the research.
 It is expected to develop this industry, he added.

-We have self-reliance capability in the textile and apparel industry There are 170 green factories in this country.
-Many workers are working If these workers get up-to-date training, the dependence on foreign countries will be reduced.
+We have self-reliance capability in the textile and apparel industry there are 170 green factories in this country.
+Many workers are working if these workers get up-to-date training, the dependence on foreign countries will be reduced.
 Taxing foreign workers will increase the country’s income said, Engr.
 Md.
 Abdus Sabur, Science and Technology Affairs Secretary, Bangladesh Awami League and former president, IEB.

-Speakers also said, Our textile and clothing industry is dominated by workers from India, Pakistan and Sri Lanka They are working more time say three months Textile engineers are not getting jobs in factories and organizations related to the textile and clothing industry If the weaknesses of the domestic textile engineers are not quickly identified and solutions are not taken, a more dire situation will be created in the future.
+Speakers also said, Our textile and clothing industry is dominated by workers from India, Pakistan, and Sri Lanka They are working more time say three months Textile engineers are not getting jobs in factories and organizations related to the textile and clothing industry If the weaknesses of the domestic textile engineers are not quickly identified and solutions are not taken, a more dire situation will be created in the future.